cfengine/documentation/overview/glossary.markdown

 #### Service Catalogue

 A kind of directory of _services_ provided in an environment.
-The concept of a service could be anything from a human help desk to a machine controlled email subsystem.
+The concept of a service could be anything from a human help desk to a machine-controlled email subsystem.
-In the CFEngine Mission Portal, the service catalogue (for maintenance) treats promise-bundles of promises as low-level maintenance services, and relates these to high level business goals.
+In the CFEngine Mission Portal, the service catalog (for maintenance) treats promise bundles of promises as low-level maintenance services and relates these to high-level business goals.

 #### SOX Compliance